But it seems to me that their benefit to our dogs is often overlooked.

 How do they get lost?

 There are a number of reasons, but the most common one is antibiotic use.
 Antibiotics work by destroying the bad bacteria that made your dog sick.
-But in the process a lot of the helpful gut bacteria are lost also.
+But in the process, a lot of the helpful gut bacteria are lost also.

 For one reason or another, I believe that most of our dogs do not have as many of these good bacteria as they need for their optimal health.
 That is when supplementation is needed.

-So what does these good bacteria do?
+So what do these good bacteria do?

 The main and most obvious job of these bacteria is to help with proper digestion.
 That by itself is pretty important.
 Your dog's body needs nutrients.
 No matter how well you feed your dog, he cannot make use of the nutrition that you give him without an ample supply of probiotic bacteria.

-Another—probably not as well known--benefit is that as long as the good bacteria flourish, they can protect your dog from harmful organisms, such as Candida, E.coli and Salmonella.
+Another—probably not as well known--benefit is that as long as the good bacteria flourish, they can protect your dog from harmful organisms, such as Candida, E.coli, and Salmonella.
 Here is why - the bad and the good bacteria are in competition.
 One of them will win and one will lose.
 And you get to pick whose side you're on.

 Probiotics also seem to have a positive influence on the body’s immune response.
 They help strengthen the immune system and may help with treatment of allergies and other immune conditions such as inflammatory bowel disease.